stefankroes/ancestry/README.md

 (sub)tree into hashes and different strategies for dealing with orphaned records.

+NOTE:

+- Ancestry 3.x supports Rails 5.0 and earlier.
+- Ancestry 4.0 only supports rails 5.0 and higher

 # Installation

 To apply Ancestry to any `ActiveRecord` model, follow these simple steps:

 ## Install

 * Add to Gemfile:

 ```ruby
 # Gemfile